diegueins680/trader/README.md

 When trading is armed, Long/Short positioning requires Futures market (the UI switches Market to Futures).
 Optimizer combos are clamped to API compute limits reported by `/health`.
 Optimizer combos only override Positioning when they include it; otherwise the current selection is preserved.
-The UI shows whether combos are coming from the live API or the static fallback, their last update time, and how many combos are displayed.
+The UI shows whether combos are coming from the live API or the static fallback, their last update time, and how many combos are displayed; you can choose the combo count (default 5).
 Manual edits to Method/open/close thresholds are preserved when optimizer combos or optimization results apply.
 The UI sends explicit zero/false values for default-on risk settings (e.g., min-hold/cooldown/max-hold, min SNR, vol target/max-vol, rebalancing, cost-aware edge, confidence gates) so disable toggles take effect.
 Combos can be previewed without applying; use Apply (or Apply top combo) to load values, and Refresh combos to resync.